 All students have ample opportunity to take elective courses in their area(s) of interests.
-Doctoral students will seek courses that will comprise an Area of Specialization of 15+ credit hours.

-We regularly offer 6000 and 8000-level topical seminars that are open to all graduate students.
-Recent and upcoming seminar topics include: Grant Writing, Prevention Science, Health and Social Epidemiology, Premarital and Marital Relationships, Multilevel Modeling for Social and Behavioral Sciences, Aging in Immigrant Populations, Couple and Family Relationships in Child Welfare, Fatherhood, Family Resilience and Communities, Culturally Responsive Research and Interventions, and others.
+- We regularly offer 6000 and 8000-level topical seminars that are open to all graduate students. - Recent and upcoming seminar topics include: Grant Writing, Prevention Science, Health and Social Epidemiology, Premarital and Marital Relationships, Multilevel Modeling for Social and Behavioral Sciences, Aging in Immigrant Populations, Couple and Family Relationships in Child Welfare, Fatherhood, Family Resilience and Communities, Culturally Responsive

+Research and Interventions, and others.
 It is common for no more than 4 topical seminars to be offered each academic year.

-You may also take electives outside of our department.
+- You may also take electives outside of our department.
 You can look into the 6000, 7000, and 8000-level course offering for other departments like Sociology, Psychology, Social Work, or Public Health to find out if they have something you are interested in.

-Some options might include:
+- Some options might include:

-PSYC 8920: Child Behavior Problems SOCI 6610: Sociology of the Family
+- o PSYC 8920: Child Behavior Problems

+- o SOCI 6610: Sociology of the Family

-HPRB 7069: Human Sexuality GRNT 6650: Aging in Society
+- o HPRB 7069: Human Sexuality

+- o GRNT 6650: Aging in Society

-GRNT 7266: Death, Dying, and Bereavement
+- o GRNT 7266: Death, Dying, and Bereavement

+- For an extensive list of available electives, please see Appendix C

-It is recommended that you seek the advice of your major professor or advisory committee when selecting electives.
+- It is recommended that you seek the advice of your major professor or advisory committee when selecting electives.